formsend/nano/README.md

 # **[Nano.to](https://nano.to) is a free crypto payment checking API built for the NANO blockchain.**

-Use this API to create payment pages (like Stripe Checkout), Check for payments, and more.
+Use this API to create payment pages (like Stripe Checkout) for NANO payments.
 Accesible from any internet connected device with a modern web browser.
 Anonymous, no account or API key required to use.

 Launched **September 15th, 2021**.  **We're still in Beta**.
 API is stable.
 More endpoints and complex operations are planned in the future.
 Enterprise planned for late 2022.